 - It isn’t surprising, given the strong history of Hebrew at Columbia since its inception, that we have a copy of Judah Monis’s Grammar of the Hebrew Tongue, the first book to be printed using a significant amount of Hebrew type in the Americas.
 Due to lack of Hebrew type availability, Monis convinced Harvard to order the type specially from London (prior to this printing, students had to copy his textbook by hand for his class).
 Columbia’s copy was owned by someone (perhaps one of Monis’s students) as early as 1737 (see photo above), and there is a description of Monis and his work on the flyleaf facing the title page of the book, as pictured on the right.

-- An earlier book with American-Jewish connections is the Arte Hebraispano, printed in Lyon, France, in 1676.
-The book’s author, Martin del Castillo, was a “calificador” (an expert consultant) for the inquisition for the Monastery of San Francisco in Mexico City.
+- An earlier book with American-Hebrew connections is the Arte Hebraispano, printed in Lyon, France, in 1676.
+The book’s author, Martin del Castillo, was a “calificador” (an expert consultant) for the inquisition at the Monastery of San Francisco in Mexico City.
 Not having access to the necessary type in Mexico City, he sent his manuscript to Lyon for printing.
 The author includes an apology, noting that, as the book was printed so far away, there were many errors made in printing.
-One might wonder just how many crypto-Jews there may have been in Mexico City to necessitate the expense of printing of a book detailing the Judeo-Spanish language.
 Columbia’s copy had been previously owned by Monastery of San Cosme in Mexico City.
-[Many thanks to Dr. Francois Soyer, who explained to me the difference between an Inquisitor and a calificador.]
+This seems to be the oldest Hebrew grammar written (but not printed!) in the Americas.
+[Many thanks to Dr. Francois Soyer, who explained to me the difference between an Inquisitor and a calificador.
+Thanks to Dr. Jesús de Prado Plumed for clarifying that this is a solely Hebrew grammar, not a Judeo-Spanish book.]

 - Another book comes from a century earlier.
 Printed in 1523 by the famed Venetian printer Daniel Bomberg, this Sefer Ha-hinukh was missing some pages.
 The book’s owner painstakingly copied the Hebrew type to fill in the missing leaves.
 Can you tell which was printed and which was handwritten?